openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _inlined_description: _

-Returns an ofMesh representing an XYZ coordinate system.
+Returns: an ofMesh representing an XYZ coordinate system.